ryanjmccartan/groceryguru/README.md

 If you would like to name your database something else, you will need to change `prime_app` to the name of your new database name in `server/modules/pool.js`

+Please refer to the database.sql file for additional database schema.

 ### Installing

 Steps to get the development environment running.